Teasing Out the Nature of Structural Instabilities in Ceramic Compounds

 On the other hand, the latter two examples (PbTiO3) and BaTiO3) do not exhibit oxygen distortion but rather the central atom, the titanium, moves away from the center of the sample unit cell.
 This shift generates a non-neutral electric polarity and with it an internal electric field.
 Moreover, by applying an electric field, all the titanium atoms can be switched across the center, changing the direction of the polarity and making it a true ferroelectric material.

-The researchers in this study, from Argonne, the University of Liverpool (England), the ESRF (France), Universidad de Castilla-la Mancha (Spain), and the Swiss Federal Laboratories for Materials Science and Technology studied a less common member of the same family, europium titanate (EuTiO3).
+The researchers in this study, from Argonne, the University of Liverpool (England), the ESRF (France), Universidad de Castilla-la Mancha (Spain), and the Swiss Federal Laboratories for Materials Science and Technology studied a less common member of the same family, europium titanate (EuTiO3), utilizing x-ray diffraction measurements performed on the X-ray Science Division beamline 6-ID-B beamline at the APS and the XMaS beam line at the ESRF.
 This rare-earth magnetic version has the additional oddity that it demonstrates an anomalous magneto-dielectric character: In a magnetic field, the (near) optical properties change quite dramatically.
 This presented hope of a strong magneto-electric material often dreamed of by engineers for use in combining magnetic and charge parameters for many memory, processing, and sensor devices.

 “What we know is that ferroelectricity is a very useful commodity, and that the oxygen octahedral rotations can inhibit the potential to generate ferroelectricity,” said Jong-Woo Kim, a co-author on this study.